 What is driver strength?

-Driver strength in electronics refers to the ability of an output (e.g., a chip, controller, or clock driver) to transmit an electrical signal with sufficient voltage and current onto a line—without loss of quality.
+Driver strength in electronics refers to the ability of an output (e.g., a chip, controller, or clock driver) to transmit an electrical signal with sufficient voltage and current over a line – without quality loss.

-In the context of RAM modules, this mainly concerns the signal lines for clock and data transmission.
-The more memory chips or modules are driven simultaneously—such as with long traces or multiple occupied DIMM slots—the stronger the output signal must be to:
+In the context of RAM modules, this primarily concerns clock and data signal lines.
+The more memory chips or modules are accessed simultaneously – e.g., with long traces or multiple filled DIMM slots – the stronger the output signal needs to be.

 What is a daisy-chain topology?